Please ensure Javascript is enabled for purposes of website accessibility

 Interval

-Returns events at evenly spaced intervals based on the specified startIndex, endIndex, and count.
-If no stored event exists at an index interval, the stream's read characteristics determine how the returned event is calculated.
+Returns data points at evenly spaced intervals based on the specified startIndex, endIndex, and count.
+If no stored data point exists at an index interval, the stream's read characteristics determine how the returned data point is calculated.
 For more information, see Interpolation and Extrapolation.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/Interpolated?startIndex={startIndex}&endIndex={endIndex}&count={count}